KylaFitzpatrick/News_Scrape/README.md

 ### Instructions on how to run the app

-Run steps 1-4 to play the Mongo Scraper:
+Steps for running the Mongo Scraper:

 1. Go to Mongo Scraper app